-Kierikki is the northernmost partner of the OpenArch project, providing the EXARC community an opportunity to carry out experimental archaeology and studymethods in different seasons close to the polar circle.
+Kierikki is the northernmost partner of the OpenArch project, providing the EXARC community an opportunity to carry out experimental archaeology and study survival methods in different seasons close to the polar circle.
 The weather in this area changes from harsh winters of minus 30 degrees Celsius with 1.5 meters of snow to plus 30 degrees Celsius in the summertime.
-In Finland there are four different seasons and these affect the natural resources, namely animals, and birds, along with berries and plants.
+In Finland there are four different seasons and these affect the natural resources, namely animals, fish and birds, along with berries and plants.
 The prehistoric communities would have had to adapt to this yearly cycle.
 The open-air museums provide us with valuable material for research and experiments for studying the means of survival for a prehistoric human being.

 Despite the cold winter, Kierikki has been a favoured residence for Neolithic communities between 5000-3000 BC (http://www.ouka.fi/oulu/kierikki/research-history).
 Currently, a total of fifty-seven Neolithic sites are known of, with one particular important site containing a wooden fish trap of a total length of about 10 kilometres, found on both sides of the river Iijoki, around Kierikki.
-Several excavations, many of them international, have been carried out around Kierikki since the beginning of the 1960s and since 2006, Kierikki Centre has had a public and internationalcarried out beside the main building.
+Several excavations, many of them international, have been carried out around Kierikki since the beginning of the 1960s and since 2006, Kierikki Centre has had a public and international excavation carried out beside the main building.
 The excavations in the Kierikki region have revealed over 20 Neolithic buildings, and some of those have been reconstructed in the Stone Age village.

 With OpenArch Kierikki was possible to obtain some important contacts and also the possibility to further develop experimental archaeology and get to know its advantages and the current situation in Europe.
 The funding, contacts and aims specified by the project have been extremely important.
 With the provided funding, Kierikki managed to achieve several objectives that would not have succeeded without the financial help.

 Partial funding and complete funding was provided to Kierikki by the project.
-The following are some of the achievements obtained thanks to the funding: part of row house in the Stone Age village, Sun Stone film, experiments about, production of different materials from reindeer carcasses, along with its filming, a new log boat made by Exeter colleagues and splitting experiments (OpenArch 2015).
+The following are some of the achievements obtained thanks to the funding: part of row house in the Stone Age village, Sun Stone film, experiments about iron smelting, production of different materials from reindeer carcasses, along with its filming, a new log boat made by Exeter colleagues and wood splitting experiments (OpenArch 2015).
 It was a privilege to have University of Exeter as one of the partners joining WP5 “Dialogue with Science”.
 Kierikki is the smallest partner taking part in the OpenArch project and thus it is difficult to take responsibility for a task as huge as developing “Dialogue with Science”.
 Apart from this, the University of Exeter has a large student force and carries out international research, which provides credibility to the work carried out here

 The biggest problem with Kierikki has been its size—because it is such a small unit, it has only two permanent archaeologists.
 Most of the activities have to be carried out by temporary employed staff utilizing OpenArch funding or other sources, therefore long-standing development is a challenge.
 The continuity of international co-operation with experimental archaeologists is very important to Kierikki, however being so far from central Europe make travel grants necessary for it to be an active partner in the international community.
 Without the economic support international cooperation boils down, especially when the unit is small and far away.
 For proper co-operation, meeting face to face with other partners provides the opportunity to exhibit each other’s works and progress, which solves the problems of communication.